yingshaoxo/CreativeCar_Server/README.md

 # CreativeCar_Server
-a server running at raspberry-pie car.
+a server running at raspberry-pi car.

 ### To control it
 https://github.com/yingshaoxo/CreativeCar_Android